masonforest/www.masonforest.com/_posts/2018-03-15-why-im-building-ellipticoin.markdown

 Parenthood](https://www.plannedparenthood.org/) and [The International Rescue Committee](https://www.rescue.org/).
 With that said, I don’t plan on raising money until at least a year from now.
-I don’t want to raise money until Elipticoin is fully functional.
+I don’t want to raise money until Ellipticoin is fully functional.
 At a certain point money can be more of a hindrance than an asset.

 Finally, Bob Summerwill gave a great [talk](https://www.youtube.com/watch?v=Yu2ReJUXIgc#t=15m25s) about ending the tribalism in the blockchain community at EthCC recently.
 I know this post will ruffle feathers and I’ll be attacked for posting it.
-People will tell me why Elipticoin is a bad idea and why I’m going to fail.
+People will tell me why Ellipticoin is a bad idea and why I’m going to fail.
 That’s just the way the internet works these days.

 I know building a blockchain from scratch is a moonshot and chances of success are small.
-The technical part is the fun stuff, and I’ve had a blast working on Elipticoin for the past couple months.
+The technical part is the fun stuff, and I’ve had a blast working on Ellipticoin for the past couple months.
 I’m not so much looking forward to the politics of it, but the promise that the blockchain holds is worth it for me.
 I hope that I can remain as cordial as possible with those who disagree with me and that we can work together whenever possible.
 If anyone is interested in